Roglic keeps Vuelta lead on last mountain test, López wins

 López gave Movistar its first win at this year’s race, finishing in 4 hours, 41 minutes, 21 seconds.
 Roglic dropped López’s teammate Enric Mas and Egan Bernal of Ineos over the final meters to finish second, 14 seconds behind López.

 Roglic, the Jumbo-Visma leader, added a few seconds to his lead in the general classification.
-Mas is his nearest chaser at 2:20 minutes behind with three stages to go.
+Mas is his nearest chaser at 2:30 minutes behind with three stages to go.
+López is third, 2:53 behind.

 “It’s nice (to be out of the mountains).
 We are all feeling the efforts from the last two days and the weeks before,” Roglic said.
 “I still think there are some super hard stages to come.
 Hopefully we can do our best and finish it off.”